-Key Point 22: Based on the above criteria, one dusk activity survey was undertaken.
+Key Point 22: Based on the above criteria, two dusk activity surveys were undertaken.
 The number of surveys and timing are in accordance with Collins, J. (ed) (2016) Table 3, Figure 3 and Figure 5 because the site is low risk.